cdapio/cdap/cdap-docs/developers-manual/source/_includes/plugins/index.rst

 plugin <cdap-pipelines-developing-plugins>`.

-If you are creating a custom plugin that extends the **existing system artifacts,** its name should not collide with existing names, for ease-of-use in the CDAP UI and CDAP Application Studio.
+If you are creating a custom plugin that extends the **existing system artifacts,** its name should not collide with existing names, for ease-of-use in the CDAP UI and CDAP Studio.
 You are free to create your own plugin and plugin-type, depending on the functionality you are adding or requiring.